Legal Requirements for Shredding Documents

 The Health Insurance Portability and Accountability Act of 1996 is one of the first and most well know of the laws.
 Security standards were set that establish measures to ensure the security of healthcare information maintained by healthcare providers, healthcare institutions as well as health insurance companies.
 This information must be properly destroyed by shredding, as burning is illegal in California.

 Gramm-Leach Bliley Act

-Also known as the GLB Act places significant restrictions on the use of customer information by those in the financial industry (insurance, banks, securities, mortgage, escrow, lenders, etc.) Such financial institutions must disclose their privacy policies to their customers.
+Also known as the GLB Act, this law places significant restrictions on the use of customer information by those in the financial industry (insurance, banks, securities, mortgage, escrow, lenders, etc.).
+Such financial institutions must disclose their privacy policies to their customers.

 The Fair and Accurate Credit Transactions Act establishes a national system of fraud detection so victims can alert all three major credit rating agencies with a single phone call.
 Starting June 1, 2005, employers must destroy personal information about their employees before they throw it out if they obtained the information from a credit report.

 Ruled (California vs. Greenwood) that “Dumpster Diving” is not illegal.
 “Dumpster Diving” is the predominate method of obtaining information by those involved in crimes related to:

 Southern California Shredding provides fully compliant document and hard drive destruction in San Diego, Orange County, and other Southern California communities.
 Call us to learn how our services can help you follow these privacy laws.